Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 2. Afterwards, the admin has to configure the artist's layers in the **ArpoiseDirectory**.
 For that tutorial, please see the documentation on the ARpoise github site: https://github.com/ARPOISE/ARpoise/tree/master/php/dir

-We created a template for an example artist named ‘Example Artist’.
+We created a **template folder** for an example artist named ‘Example Artist’.
 In order to set up a real artist please follow the steps below.
 In the tutorial we used screenshots of Tamiko Thiel's porPOIse as an example.
 When you set up for another artist, use the artist's real name whereever it says "Tamiko Thiel" below.
 Please use only 'normal' letters and no white space characters for artist's names.

 ## Folder Structure
+You need ftp/sftp access to the hiddenhistoriesjtown.org server.
 We use the WinSCP FTP client on a Windows 10 machine to upload files to the Hidden Histories server, but the setup using a different FTP client on a Mac, e.g. Cyberduck, should work the same.
-You need ftp/sftp access to the hiddenhistoriesjtown.org server.

 Under **public_html** we created two folders, **ArpoiseDirectory** and **artists**.
-This tutorial covers setting up a new artist in the **artists** folder.
+As mentioned above, this tutorial covers setting up a new artist in the **artists** folder.
+For the the **ArpoiseDirectory** tutorial, please see the documentation on the ARpoise github site: https://github.com/ARPOISE/ARpoise/tree/master/php/dir

-Afterwards, the admin will need to configure the ArpoiseDirectory for each artist.

 In **artists** we created a template folder called **ExampleArtist**.
 It contains three subfolders:
 - **AssetBundles** for the asset bundles, i.e. the artist's artwork that makes up the total augment.